 If Georgia deems you a high risk driver but you don’t own a vehicle, you can still file an SR-22 by getting non-owner insurance.
 Many companies offer non-owner car insurance, so rate shopping shouldn’t be too difficult.
 Just make sure that whatever company you choose will also file an SR-22 on your behalf to the Georgia Department of Driver Services.

-Non-owner insurance is necessary if you frequently rent vehicles or borrow someone else’s car.
+Many drivers opt for non-owner insurance if they frequently rent vehicles or borrow someone else’s car as an extra layer of liability insurance.
 It may also be necessary if you want to keep your license but have no plans of driving in the near future after a severe traffic violation conviction (such as a DUI).

 SR-22A in Georgia

 Depending on which company you have, Insurance companies charge a one-time fee of $15-35.
-However, the true cost of an SR-22 boils down to the citation that prompted Georgia or a court to require you to have one.
+However, the true cost of an SR-22 boils down to the fees and surcharges related to the reason Georgia or a court requires you to have one.

 Georgia state law requires SR-22s to remain in effect for three years (this also applies to SR-22As).
 If you continue to have driving offenses, it’s possible a judge may order the SR-22 ‘clock’ to be reset— meaning you’ll need to start the three year cycle over again.

 It depends on your insurance company.
-Companies charge, on average, between $15 and $35 to send an SR-22 on your behalf.
+While the form does not have a fee, companies usually charge between $15 and $35 to send an SR-22 on your behalf.
 Keep in mind that the cost of your premium may increase significantly depending on the reason behind the SR-22 requirement.

 If your SR22 insurance in Georgia is canceled, Georgia DDS will cancel your driver’s license if you are unable to find another provider willing to insure you.

-You will need an SR-22A— meaning you will have to pay 6 months in advance.
+You will need an SR-22A — meaning you will have to pay six months in advance.